ibyb007/bengali-pdf-ocr/README.md

 - Input: A scanned Bengali document (`scanned.pdf`).
 - Output: `searchable.pdf`—open in any PDF viewer (e.g., Adobe Acrobat) and search/select text.

 ## License
 MIT License—feel free to use, modify, and distribute.
 See [LICENSE](LICENSE) for details.
-## License
-MIT License—feel free to use, modify, and distribute.
-See [LICENSE](LICENSE) for details.